From Fraud to GDPR: How to Safeguard Your Organization from Current Threats

-At our 2018 Spring Knowledge Forum, I moderated a great discussion with two fellow cybersecurity experts in a panel titled, “From Fraud to GDPR – Safeguarding Your Organization in 2018.”
+At our recent Spring Knowledge Forum, I moderated a great discussion with two fellow cybersecurity experts in a panel titled, “From Fraud to GDPR – Safeguarding Your Organization.”
 Our conversation gave the audience a pointed look into today’s threat landscape, from increasingly sophisticated ransomware exploits to classic but effective attacks like phishing emails.
 We also talked through what goes into developing a strong security and compliance posture to defend against these threats.

 Here are a few key takeaways from our discussion: